 - Dr Catherine Lynch, of the Australian Adoptee Rights Action Group

 - Dr Renata Klein, feminist health advocate and author

 - Renee Gollard, altruistic surrogate, representing Surrogacy Australia

 For those who asked, here’s the link to the interview with Natasha Mitchell on the ABC Radio National Program Life Matters about my book A New Life Journal.

-I published the book as a gift for my daughter’s 21st birthday and my son’s 29th, but I am also hoping that those Age readers who were original fans of the column might buy the book for nostalgia and perhaps pass it to the next generation of mothers.
+It is also available through Amazon or other online book stores.
+I published the book through Partridge, a division of Penguin as a gift for my daughter’s 21st birthday and my son’s 29th, and for those Age readers who were original fans of the column – and for the next generation of mothers.